 We must accept that the political system, whether local or federal is easily corruptible.
-Although there are various processes and systems in place for checks and balances, there are many situations where the usual mechanism fail.
-Failure can be intentional, or at times unintended consequence of well meaning legislation or change in the environment.
+Although there are various processes and systems in place for checks and balances, there are many situations where the usual mechanism fails.
+Failure can be intentional or at times the unintended consequence of well-meaning legislation or change in the environment.
 Yet the current clinical status requires a more immediate approach.
 Like our bodies, consistent corruption of DNA is handled through a surveillance system and mobilization of elements of the immune system that are general and specialized.
 Once potential harmful legislation is introduced, the surveillance system can mobilize citizens, a system to better engage this system.

-The Medical Case Presentation represents a framework that summons our fellow citizens to address the challenges confronting us as individuals, as communities and as a nation.
+The Medical Case Presentation represents a framework that summons our fellow citizens to address the challenges confronting us as individuals, as communities, and as a nation.
 The Medical Case Presentation includes multiple features to engage citizens.
 Similar to the diagnostic and treatment tools in the hands of medical clinicians, these features can be thought of as a diagnostic and treatment elements for engaged citizenship.
-The coming weeks, we will introduce some of the elements and how they are used in addressing the challenges of the opioid epidemic.
-The effort is a work in progress, links to content at various stages of development is provided.
+In the coming weeks, we will introduce some of the elements and how they are used in addressing the challenges of the opioid epidemic.
+The effort is a work in progress, links to content at various stages of development are provided.
 They include the following:

-My Political Toolbox: When it comes to our political life, the potential of digital technology has the potential to enrich American Democracy and provide the tools for 21st century solutions to the challenges confronting the United States.
-From participation in the political process to engaging citizens in decision making and policy formulation, digital technology can be leveraged on the local, national and global level..
+My Political Toolbox: When it comes to our political life, the potential of digital technology has the potential to enrich American Democracy and provide the tools for 21st-century solutions to the challenges confronting the United States.
+From participation in the political process to engage citizens in decision making and policy formulation, digital technology can be leveraged on the local, national and global level..
 We discuss utilizing digital technology to strengthen our democracy by improving citizen engagement.
 Current technology allows us to rewire the body politic through information technology.
 These tools allow unprecedented opportunity to get access to information, mobilize, challenge misinformation provide for a more deliberative dialogue.
-Where previously only well connected individuals and organizations were engaged now more of the public can get engaged.
+Where previously only well-connected individuals and organizations were engaged now more of the public can get engaged.

 Citizen Brief: A citizen-focused document, the Citizen Brief presents relevant social and political information to support social and political engagement.
 A complete Citizen Brief provides a vision for an issue, reframes the problem, provides data, and discusses the various issues and proposals available.
 These actions can be personal, social or political.
 Due to its emphasis on continual reassessment, the Citizen Brief is uniquely positioned to address systemic changes over time.
 The Citizen Brief is associated with an activist agenda to address the identified challenges and powerful barriers that stymie efforts to confront social challenges.
 The particular items in the Brief are linked to an action plan for citizen engagement.